parkerro-dev/parkerro-dev.github.io/public/Markdown/WebsiteChallenge/WebsiteChallenge.md

 The project posts are rendered with React-Markdown, using remark and rehype plugins for Tex rendering (like this $\frac{\textrm{because markdown}}{\textrm{cannot do this}}$ by itself).

-The notes post for the College section use the same markdown rendering system, but they are all imported notes which I write in [Obsidian](http://www.obsidian.md) and maintain the "BackLink" functionality of Obsidian by used wiki-links and a react router Outlet.
+The notes post for the College section use the same markdown rendering system, but they are all imported notes which I write in [Obsidian](http://www.obsidian.md) and maintain the "BackLink" functionality of Obsidian by using remark wiki-links and a react router Outlet.

 ---